upstash/redis-examples/README.md

 [Next.js with Redis](./nextjs-with-redis/): A sample web application which uses Redis as state store in Next.js application.

+[Nuxt.js with Redis](./nuxtjs-with-redis/): A sample web application which uses Redis as state store in Nuxt.js application.

 [Roadmap Voting App](./roadmap-voting-app/): (Next.js + Redis) A single page application which showcases Upstash&Vercel integration.

 [Express Session with Serverless Redis](./express-session-with-redis/): (Express + Redis)  How to use Redis as the session storage of your Express application.